 Child marriage denies girls the right to choose whom and when to marry – one of life’s most important decisions.
 Choosing one's partner is an adult decision, one that should be made freely and without fear or coercion.
 On this, virtually all countries agree.

-Despite near-universal commitments to end child marriage, approximately one third of girls in developing countries (excluding China) are married before reaching age 18, and an estimated 12 per cent are married before their 15th birthday.
-In 2010, over 67 million women aged 20-24 reported that they had married when they were still girls.
-Half were in Asia, one fifth were in Africa.
+Despite near-universal commitments to end child marriage, approximately one third of girls in developing countries (excluding China) are married before reaching age 18, and an estimated 11 per cent are married before their 15th birthday, according to the most recent data from UNFPA.

-In the next decade, 14.2 million girls under 18 will be married every year; this translates to 39,000 girls married each day.
-Fifty million girls could be at risk of being married before their 15th birthday.
+In the next decade, 13.5 million girls under 18 will be married every year; this translates to 37,000 girls married each day.

 Impact on a girl’s health, future and family

 Child marriage directly threatens girls’ health and well-being.
 Marriage is often followed by pregnancy, even if a girl is not yet physically or mentally ready.
 In developing countries, nine out of 10 births to adolescent girls occur within a marriage or a union.
-In these countries, complications from pregnancy and childbirth are a leading causes of death among adolescent girls.
+In these countries, complications from pregnancy and childbirth are among the leading causes of death among adolescent girls aged 15 to 19.